-How to Choose Your First Whisky for a Home Bar
+How Do You Choose Your First Whisky for a Home Bar?

 You've decided to build a home bar.
 Congratulations — you're about to enter one of the most rewarding hobbies on the planet.
 But then you walk into a liquor store, and there are hundreds of bottles staring back at you.
-Scotch, Bourbon, Irish, Japanese, Rye… where do you even start?
+Scotch, Bourbon, Irish, Japanese, Rye — the categories alone are daunting, and within each one there are dozens of subcategories, regions, and age statements.

 Each has its own personality.
 There's no wrong choice — only different starting points.